slqdk/NoteControl/docs/frontend.md

    `CustomEvent` that the dashboard page listens for.
 6. **Templates link** — direct route to the templates page for the current vault (in vault routes).
+7. **Settings cog** — opens the settings popover (tree font + font size, click-to-expand, note defaults, app-width slider, theme, background gradient).
+Rendered to the **left** of the account menu so the account menu anchors the topbar's right edge.
-7. **Account menu** — current user's name, with a popover menu (Account, My sessions, Settings, Sign out).
+8. **Account menu** — current user's name, with a popover menu (Account, My sessions, Settings, Sign out).
+Always rightmost.

 ## Settings (web UI, not the tray)